D2klaas/Godot-4-VectorFieldNavigation/README.md

 This VFN addon implements a planar(2D/3D) solution wich can be used in 3D space.
 Currently it does not support underpaths, bridges or alike.
 This may be change in future realases, but a real 3D node based solution is more complex and will not be as performant as a "2D" solution.
+The performance is quit good, a 128 x 128 grid with medium complexity will compute in around 130ms on a AMD Ryzen 5.
+Even on low end devices its about 350ms.
+This means you can constantly track a target and receive at least 2 updates per second.
+One of the cool features of this algorythm is that the number of targets does not hit the performance.

 ## Features:
 * multipy solutions with different modifiers for a single map
 * threaded calculation for stutter free usage
 * map preperation tools (e.g. use heightmaps)
-* fast (as gdscript can)
+* reasonable fast (as gdscript can)
 * connection-cache (+10% performance)
 * flexible modifier layers for static or dynamic movement penalties